This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Overview

-You can associate the promotion to any promotion group within the same store, any other store or across stores.
+You can associate the promotion to any promotion group within the same store, any other store, or across stores.
 This avoids recreating a promotion completely, thus saving time.
 Once cloned, you can make necessary changes except to ‘Offer On’ and ‘Offer Type’ where the existing values will be retained.
-In the General page, you can edit the conditions and generate promo codes if required.
+On the General page, you can edit the conditions and generate promo codes if required.

 For steps on cloning an existing promotion, see the section How to Clone a Promotion.